Family Support Specialist

 - Competitive Benefits package including medical/dental/vision coverage

-The Healthy Families America (HFA) Family Support Specialist (FSS) provides voluntary home visiting services to families in Yolo County who are facing challenges or who are overburdened.
+The Family Support Specialist (FSS) provides voluntary home visiting services to families in Yolo County who are facing challenges or who are overburdened through the Healthy Families Yolo County (HFYC) program.
 Families can be enrolled during pregnancy or who have newborn babies up to three months of age.
 Services can be continued until the child turns 3 years old.
 Intensive home visiting services include using the curriculum Partners for a Healthy Baby, administering assessments such as the Ages and Stages Questionnaires, depression screening, and Domestic Violence screening.
 Family Support Specialists teach parents about child development, promote positive infant-parent relationships, enhance baby and child’s social, emotional and cognitive development, support parents in setting and reaching their goals, and connect families with community resources.

-The Yolo County Children’s Alliance Step by Step Initiative seeks to improve the health of children living in Yolo County by improving the infant-parent relationship.
-This is accomplished by enhancing skills, promoting healthy child development and bonding in a safe home environment.
+Healthy Families Yolo County seeks to improve the health of children living in Yolo County by improving the infant-parent relationship.
+This is accomplished by enhancing skills and promoting healthy child development and bonding in a safe home environment.
 All expecting parents and parents of newborns have common questions about their child’s development.
-A newborn can bring pleasure and happiness but also stress.
-Step by Step staff provides support to families in the following areas:
+A newborn can bring pleasure and happiness, but also stress.
+HFYC staff provides support to families in the following areas:

 - Self-care during pregnancy

 - Soothing a crying baby

 - Promoting healthy development and bonding

 - Visit regularly with all assigned families, virtually and in person